The Baby-Sitters Club Club: Reception

 M.J.
-Franklin, writing for Mashable in 2018, said of the show, "...what makes the show so hilarious are the many theories that Shepherd and Greenring generate about what's actually going on in the town of Stoneybrook.
+Franklin, writing for Mashable in 2018, said, "...what makes the show so hilarious are the many theories that Shepherd and Greenring generate about what's actually going on in the town of Stoneybrook.
 Is the Baby-Sitters Club marxist?
 And are the characters secretly in a parallel universe that's actually a beehive?
 Who knows, but after listening to this podcast, you won't be able to read The Baby-Sitters Club the same way again."

 In September 2019, Muck Rack ranked the show 14th based on their number of unique visitors per month, with nearly 7 million.

-In November 2019, the show was mentioned as an example in a New York Times article titled "Even Nobodies Have Fans Now (For Better Or Worse.)"
+In November 2019, the show was mentioned as an example in a New York Times article titled "Even Nobodies Have Fans Now (For Better Or Worse)".
 Lizz Schumer, writing for Good Housekeeping, listed the show among the 25 best comedy podcasts of 2020.